 Tens of thousands of people die each year from preventable medical errors.
-But rather than reform the medical system to prevent needless deaths and injuries, the health care and insurance industries, as well as the Chamber of Commerce are lobbying to limit the rights of injured patients to seek full recovery in the courts.
+But rather than reform the medical system to prevent needless deaths and injuries, the health care and insurance industries are lobbying to limit the rights of injured patients to seek full recovery in the courts.

 Rather than ignore the real crises - a lack of attention to patient safety and physician oversight - insurers and the medical lobby should invest their considerable resources in real health care and insurance reforms that will protect patients and reduce the incidence of medical error.

 The corporate and insurance lobbies have a new trick up their sleeve that they call "administrative compensation" or "health courts."
 Don't be fooled - there's nothing healthy about these schemes.

 The ultimate goal of these administrative programs is to shut the door to the courts completely, and to replace the courts with new tribunals overseen by medical societies and insurance companies.
 To learn more about the reality behind these scams, see our series of fact sheets: